oscarchen178/DEFOM-Stereo/README.md

 - We propose **a novel recurrent stereo-matching framework incorporating monocular depth cues** from a depth foundation model to improve robustness.
 - We develop a simple technique that utilizes **pre-trained DEFOM features** to construct stronger **combined feature and context encoders**.
-- We present a **recurrent scale update** module empowered with the **scale lookup**, serving to recover accurate pixel-wise scales for the coarse DEFOM depth.
+- We invent a **recurrent scale update** module empowered with the **scale lookup**, serving to recover accurate pixel-wise scales for the coarse DEFOM depth.